-Accelerated Reader will count as two test grades each six weeks.
-Students' points and comprehension grades will count each six weeks.
-The deadline for points will be the Friday of the end of the three-week progress report period and the Friday of the end of the six-weeks.
-Half of the required points must be fulfilled by the end of the three weeks.
+Accelerated Reader will count as two test grades (in addition to the 3 test grades in Reading) each 9 weeks.
+Students' points and comprehension grades will count each 9 weeks.
+The deadline for points will be Friday of the end of the nine-weeks.
 More information will be provided in each ELA teacher's syllabus.